 The Ministry of Housing and Urban Development’s leadership team works collaboratively to set and guide HUD’s strategic direction.

-Andrew is the Chief Executive of the Ministry of Housing and Urban Development.
+Andrew has been Chief Executive of the Ministry of Housing and Urban Development (HUD) since December 2018.

-Andrew has a Bachelor of Commerce and Administration degree from Victoria University, Wellington.
+Andrew holds a Bachelor of Commerce and Administration degree from Victoria University of Wellington, and is a Chartered Accountant.

 Jo comes to us from the DCE Strategic Policy and Programmes role at MBIE.
 Jo has been responsible for setting MBIE’s microeconomic strategy, working (alongside Te Puni Kōkiri) on the Government’s Māori economic development strategy and Action Plan He Kai Kei Aku Ringa, and on improving economic outcomes for Pasifika.
 Her group also houses the cross-agency ‘Better for Business’ program and leads MBIE’s regulatory stewardship program.